What to Do Between Dives: Refuel, Recover, Upskill, and Explore

 Scuba diving is a full-body workout, even if it doesn’t always feel like one.
 From gearing up to carrying cameras, your muscles are constantly engaged.
 That’s where massage can play a key role in relaxation, recovery, and performance – but timing is everything.
 So when is the right time to get a massage?

 After diving is the safest and most beneficial time for a massage.
 A post-dive massage can help reduce muscle soreness and stiffness, improve circulation and oxygen delivery, boost relaxation and sleep quality, and relieve tension in the neck, back, and legs (all common diving stress zones).
-At Lembeh Resort, we recommend guests wait 2-3 hours after their last dive of the day before getting a deep tissue massage (although anytime is a good time for beauty treatments at the Spa!). - Between Diving
+At Lembeh Resort, we recommend guests wait 2-3 hours after their last dive of the day before getting a deep tissue massage (although anytime is a good time for gentler massages or beauty treatments at the Spa!).

-Speaking of the spa, we recently unveiled our new and improved wellness sanctuary 2025, ushering in a new era of relaxation and recovery for divers in North Sulawesi.
-Here you will discover a blissful, stylish location with a connection to nature, and enjoy a wide range of health and beauty treatments delivered by our team of expert therapists.
+Speaking of the spa, we unveiled our new and improved wellness sanctuary in 2025, ushering in a new era of relaxation and recovery for divers in North Sulawesi.
+Open from 8 AM to 10:30 PM, the Spa is a blissful, stylish facility with a connection to nature, where guests can enjoy a wide range of health and beauty treatments delivered by our team of expert therapists.

 For more information, please check out our website.